 Trial Advocacy Program

-IIT Chicago-Kent's Trial Advocacy Program was founded in 1971, when advocacy courses were just beginning to be offered by law schools.
+IIT Chicago-Kent's Trial Advocacy Program has offered rigorous courtroom skills training since its founding in 1971, when advocacy courses were just beginning to be offered by law schools.
 It was during that year that the school invited the Honorable Warren D. Wolfson, formerly an Illinois Appellate Justice, to teach a two-hour course on Saturday mornings.
 That course had 18 students and taught what has now become the Trial Advocacy I curriculum.
 After one year, Chicago-Kent hired another instructor to teach an additional trial advocacy class.

 Through the years, the course was changed to a three-hour course with a maximum of 12 students.
 As the popularity of the class grew, additional classes of Trial Advocacy II and Intensive Trial Advocacy were offered to Chicago-Kent students.
 Since 2001, the program has also offered a Litigation Technology course to equip Chicago-Kent students with the skills necessary for leveraging computer technology in the courtroom.